Abiatm/Retail_Inventory/README.md

 GROUP BY S.SupplierName

----QUE 5 FETCH ONLY THE FIRST WORD FROM THE PRODUCTNAME AND APPEND THE PRICE SELECT
+(5) FETCH ONLY THE FIRST WORD FROM THE PRODUCTNAME AND APPEND THE PRICE SELECT
 CASE
    -- The '% %' the shift btw the % shows conditions like first and last word then use of replace with parsename setat 2 will extract the first ones